Operads for algebraic quantum field theory: Quantum field theory operads

-Let us now consider the colored operad $\O_{\ovr{\CC}}$ described in Definition \ref{def:OCCperp} and Proposition \ref{propo:OCCperp}, where $\ovr{\CC}=(\CC,\perp)$ is an orthogonal category.
-We already observed in Proposition \ref{propo:OCCperpcoeq} that $\O_{\ovr{\CC}}$ is obtained from the colored operad $\O_\CC^{}$ by enforcing relations to capture the $\perp$-commutativity axiom, see also Definition \ref{defi:Rperp}.
-For our presentation by generators and relations, this amounts to adding one more type of relations, which we again first describe more informally using a graphical notation.
-(See below for a formal description.) \begin{itemize} \item {\em $\perp$-commutativity relations $R_\perp^{}$:} We impose the relations
+Let us now consider the colored operad $\O_{\ovr{\CC}}$ from Definition \ref{defi:Rperp} and Proposition \ref{propo:OCCbarexplicit}, which is obtained from $\O_\CC$ by enforcing relations to capture the $\perp$-commutativity axiom.
+For our presentation by generators and relations, this amounts to adding one more type of relations. \begin{itemize} \item {\em $\perp$-commutativity relations $R_\perp$:} We impose the relations

 for every orthogonal pair of $\CC$-morphisms $(f_1:c_1\to c,f_2:c_2\to c)\in {\perp}$.
 These relations capture the commutative behavior of pairs of observables on $c$ which arise from pushforwards along an orthogonal pair of spacetime embeddings. \end{itemize}